andybarron/promiso/README.md

 * An "async function" in Promiso is any function that always returns a promise.
 This includes [ES2017's true async functions][async-function] - *even if they have been transpiled!*
 * Whenever Promiso expect an async function, you can instead use a synchronous function and obtain the same result without any errors.
-(However, normal guarantees about concurrent executions may not apply.)
+Normal guarantees about concurrent executions will not apply, since only one synchronous function can be running at a time.
+* You can even mix and match async and sync functions or use functions that only sometimes return promises (with the same caveats mentioned above).
 * Promiso library functions do not accept callbacks.
 They instead return promises that resolve or reject accordingly.